- Santa Clara County

 Acceptable California Identification Include:

-- California (or other state) Driver’s License
+- California (or another state) Driver’s License

-- California (or other state) Identification Card
+- California (or another state) Identification Card

 - Mexico Driver’s License issued by an authorized Mexican public agency

 - Canada Driver’s License issued by an authorized Canadian agency

 - United State Military Identification Card (containing signature)

 - Inmate Identification Card (issued by CA and if the inmate is in custody)